ashx3/insurance_premium_prediction/README.md

 ![Investopedia page](/images/rising_cost_insurance.jpg)

 ## Objective
-The main objective of the project is to develop an API to predict the medical expenses for people on the basis of their health information.
-Machine learning based regression model is used for predicting above mentioned cases on the input data.
-The solution proposed here will help in estimating the premium of insurance based on people's health data.
+The primary objective of this project is to create an application that predicts medical expenses for individuals based on their health information.
+This prediction is achieved using machine learning-based regression models on input data.
+The proposed solution aims to estimate insurance premiums based on people's health data, providing valuable insights for insurance companies and individuals.

 ## Attribute Information
 - age - Insurance holder's age in years